Charge Induction in Metals and Non-metals

 • Bi-Directional

-• Uni-Directional : In this case, the markings on the dial start from 0 till the maximum range.
-It has a red terminal which indicates that it has to be given high potential connection and the other one is black terminal for lower potential connection.
+• Unidirectional: In this case, the markings on the dial start at 0 and extend to the maximum range.
+It has a red terminal, which indicates it must be connected to a high-potential source, and the other is a black terminal for a lower-potential source.

-• Bi-Directional : The zero of the dial is in the center and we have the maximum on either side.
-So, from the direction of deflection, we get to know the direction of current in the conductor and the amount of deflection gives us the magnitude.
+• Bi-Directional: The dial’s zero is in the center, and the maximum is on either side.
+So, from the direction of deflection, we get to know the direction of current in the conductor, and the amount of deflection gives us the magnitude.

-The inner setup of Galvanometer has something known as Coil Resistance ‘G‘ and at maximum deflection, the safe current which flows through the galvanometer is ‘ig‘ .
-The symbol for Galvanometer is :
+The inner setup of a galvanometer has something known as Coil Resistance ‘G,‘ and at maximum deflection, the safe current which flows through the galvanometer is ‘ig‘.
+The symbol for a galvanometer is :

 2. Conversion to Ammeter

-• How to Convert ? – Just add a resistor with very small resistance (Shunt ‘S’) in parallel to Galvanometer
+• How to Convert? – Just add a resistor with very small resistance (Shunt ‘S’) in parallel to the Galvanometer

-• Now suppose, ‘I‘ (I > ig) is the current flowing in conductor.
-Since S and G are connected in parallel, ‘I‘ will be divided in ‘ig‘ and ‘I-ig‘.
+• Now suppose, ‘I‘ (I > ig) is the current flowing in the conductor.
+Since S and G are connected in parallel, ‘I‘ will be divided into ‘ig‘ and ‘I-ig‘.

-• The shunt resistance S, being very small in magnitude will attract a lot of current (since current always prefers least resistance path).
-The shunt resistance S, is the reason why we are able to supply a larger current than ig.
+• The shunt resistance S, being very small in magnitude, will attract a lot of current (since current always prefers the least resistance path).
+The shunt resistance S is the reason why we are able to supply a larger current than ig.

 3. Conversion to Voltmeter